giamjuxian/ARchitech/README.md

 ### Delete button
 Users will be able to scroll through the list of objects they made and have the option to delete them

+## Plan
+1st week of June: Object Builder (Cube, Cuboid... with the controller)

+2nd week of June: Converting 2D maze to 3D maze + testing and debugging

+3rd week of June: Background sourcing and designing + testing and debugging

+4th week of June: Obstacles/Clue designer + testing and debugging

+1st week of July: Design application front page

+2nd week of July: Testing and debugging of the whole application

+3rd week of July: Testing and debugging of the whole application

+4th week of July: Final Enhancement (if any)